← All guides

 Claude API Error Handling: Rate Limits, Retries, and Production Patterns

 The Anthropic API returns structured errors with specific HTTP status codes.
 Knowing which errors to retry, which to log and surface to users, and which indicate bugs in your code is the difference between a production-ready integration and one that silently fails.
+For general Claude API concepts, see the Claude Agent SDK Guide in 2026.

 Error code reference